saeyslab/ViVAE/README.md

 ## Benchmarking

-We benchmark ViVAE in terms of local and global structure preservation, using [ViScore](https://github.com/saeyslab/ViScore).
+We benchmark ViVAE and other DR methods in terms of local and global structure preservation, using [ViScore](https://github.com/saeyslab/ViScore).
-The [ViScore](https://github.com/saeyslab/ViScore) repository contains our documented [benchmarking set-up](https://github.com/saeyslab/ViScore/blob/main/benchmarking), which can be extended to other datasets and DR methods.
+The ViScore repository contains our documented [benchmarking set-up](https://github.com/saeyslab/ViScore/blob/main/benchmarking), which can be extended to other datasets and DR methods.

 ## Pre-print